elunna/nerfhack-changelog/README.md

 * The samurai quest was updated to have more water and monsters (jellyfish, more ninjas, some nagas).

 ### TOURIST
-* Tourists get automatic type identification for shop items (Un)
+* Tourists get automatic type identification for shop items (Un).
+This means that all items for sale are identified for you in shops.
+You can instantly identify anything by selling it.
 * Tourists start with more darts to compensate for more training being needed to advance weapon skills (Un)
 * Tourists start with all of their optional equipment (FIQ)

 ### VALKYRIE
 * More fire traps on valk quest
-* Lord Surtur can berserk now

 ### WIZARD
 * Most of the wizard's combat based skills have been restricted and removed (Evil)